 Luntz's New York Times best sellers include What Americans Really Want...
 Really, "which addresses the private hopes, dreams and fears of the American people," and Win: The Key Principles to Take Your Business from Ordinary to Extraordinary.

-Kishore Mahbubani is Professor in the Practice of Public Policy at the National University of Singapore.
-He advises and serves a variety of global institutions, including the Yale University President's Council on International Activities (PCIA).
+Kishore Mahbubani is a Distinguished Fellow at the Asia Research Institute, National University of Singapore (NUS) and a member of the American Academy of Arts and Sciences.
+He was the Founding Dean of the Lee Kuan Yew School of Public Policy, NUS.
 From 1984-1989 and 1998-2004, he was Singapore's Permanent Representative to the UN, and served twice as President of the UN Security Council during the second term.

 Marantz is also a contributor to Radiolab and The New Yorker Radio Hour, and has written for Harper's, Mother Jones, the New York Times and many other outlets.
 He holds an undergraduate degree in religion from Brown University and a master's degree in literary nonfiction from New York University.
 He lives in Brooklyn with his wife, who is a criminal-justice reformer; his two-year-old son, who is an excellent dancer; and an endless supply of peanut butter.